 On entry, you’ll be granted a specified period to stay.
 In normal circumstances, if you wish to stay longer, you must apply for an extension of stay through the Grenada Immigration Department.

 It’s an offence to overstay the entry period or to work without a work permit.

-Your passport should be valid for a minimum period of 6 months from the date of entry into Grenada.
+If you are visiting Grenada, your passport should be valid for 6 months from the date you arrive.